By: Angela Caraway-Carlton

 Tickets and Tips

-Tickets to the Ford Championship Weekend usually go on sale the first week of May.
-There are many different price points and a variety of packages tailored to any type of experience a fan could want, including opportunities to be on the track before the race and even celebrate the winners on the track.
+Tickets to Ford Championship Weekend usually go on sale the first week of May.
+There are many different price points and a variety of packages tailored to any type of experience a fan could want, including opportunities to be on the track before the race and even celebrate with the winners on the track.